jamiejamiebobamie/pegaFlashcards/notes.md

 	at the trunk of the tree.
 In a decision tree, more-specific conditions and their actions are placed
 	farther down or “at the branches” of a decision tree.
-While processing the rows of a decision tree or table, if the system processes does not reach a returned result, the system returns
+While processing the rows of a decision tree or table, if the system does not reach a returned result, the system returns
 	the final otherwise value.
 While decision tables evaluate against
 	the same set of properties or conditions, decision trees evaluate against